-Our division marries the study and practice of medicine across a broad spectrum of care: Geriatrics, General Internal Medicine and Palliative Medicine.
+Our division marries the study and practice of medicine across a broad spectrum of care: General Internal Medicine, Geriatrics and Palliative Medicine.
 Really, though, it’s simply about care for adults.
 We promote healthy and functional lives for all adults—whatever their stage in life—through comprehensive programs in research, education and training, and clinical care.

 The division began as the Section for Geriatrics, Hospice and Palliative Medicine within the UA Department of Medicine.
 General Internal Medicine was added to our division in 2011.
 We are now focused on the prevention, diagnosis and treatment of all adult diseases.

-Our Geriatrics program, which is closely affiliated with the University of Arizona Center on Aging, as is our Palliative Medicine program, has been consistently rated among the top 50 programs in the country by U.S. News & World Report in its annual “Best Hospitals” rankings.
+Our Geriatrics program, which is closely affiliated with the University of Arizona Center on Aging, as is our Palliative Medicine program, has been consistently rated in the past among the top 50 programs in the country by U.S. News & World Report in its annual “Best Hospitals” rankings.